togramf/s4-WEB-projet/README.md

 - [x] create components
 - [x] fetch API : [Art Institute of Chicago API](http://api.artic.edu/docs/)
 - [x] display fetch
+- [x] create automatically components from the number of artworks fetched (v-for)
-- [ ] see the problem with pictures on the API
+- [x] see the problem with pictures on the API
-- [ ] create automatically components from the number of artworks fetched
+- [x] recup the pictures of each artwork

 ## Launch Project
 ```